 Watch the Flink TaskManager logs.
 You will see the application reacting to the events sent to the feedback-events topic in real-time.

-1docker logs taskmanager -f
+1docker logs flink-taskmanager-a -f

 Result

 You will see a series of feedback events generated by users on the left-hand side.
-On the right-hand side, you can see the logs confirming that model parameters are being sent to Redis in batches.
+On the right-hand side, you can see the logs confirming that model parameters are being sent to Valkey in batches.

-This confirms the closed loop: Read (Redis) -> Act (Kafka) -> Learn (Flink) -> Write (Redis).
+This confirms the closed loop: Read (Valkey) -> Act (Kafka) -> Learn (Flink) -> Write (Valkey).

 Live Simulation Result